omni-us/research-seq2seq-HTR/README.md

 ### Dataset preparation:

-1. Download the [IAM datasets](http://www.fki.inf.unibe.ch/databases/iam-handwriting-database) into <your_folder>, copy all the word-level images into folder <your_folder>/words/, and then copy the groundtruth files from RWTH_partition/ to <your_folder>.
+1. Download the [IAM datasets](http://www.fki.inf.unibe.ch/databases/iam-handwriting-database) into <your_folder>, copy all the word-level images into folder <your_folder>/words/, remember to make sure that in the words/ directory, there should be no subdirectory structure.
+And then copy the groundtruth files from RWTH_partition/ to <your_folder>.
 You can also find the original RWTH Aachen partition [here](https://github.com/jpuigcerver/Laia/tree/master/egs/iam/data/part/lines/aachen), which is in line-level.

+e.g. In <your_folder>:

+- words/

+- RWTH.iam_word_gt_final.train.thresh

+- RWTH.iam_word_gt_final.valid.thresh

+- RWTH.iam_word_gt_final.test.thresh

+In <your_folder>/words/:

+- c04-028-05-07.png

+- g06-011f-06-12.png

+- l01-023-03-03.png

+- r06-143-03-10.png

+- c04-028-05-08.png

+- etc.

 2. Open file datasetConfig.py and replace the dataset location in the first row with <your_folder>.
 Remember to put a "/" to the end of <your_folder>.
 It's not guaranteed that the model can work fine with the line-level dataset, but if you are interested, you are welcome to have it a try:-)